Syntomification and crystalline local systems: Perfect complexes up to isogeny on XSyn

 \begin{proof} Once the cohomology calculation has been done, the proof is essentially the same as in \cite{Hauck}.
 We spell out some details of this argument for the convenience of the reader.
 The natural equivalence induced by $\T_\et$ is that $\D^b(\Coh(\X^{\Syn})[1/p])\simeq \D^{b}(\Loc_{\Q_p}^\cris(\X_\eta))$ (which is then also equivalent to $\D^b(\mathrm{MF}_{K}^{\varphi,\mathrm{wa}})$), so our task is actually to show the natural functor

 is an equivalence for $\X=\Spf \O_K$.
 Here, we know the functor is well-defined by the same argument as in the proof of Corollary \ref{cor:Perf_cris}.
-This functor can be seen to be essentially surjective once we know full faithfulness, as we have an equivalence on the heart and may construct objects using shifts and fibers from the heart on the target $\Perf(\X^{\Syn})[1/p]$ via Lemma 5.4.3 in \cite{Hauck}.
+This functor can be seen to be essentially surjective once we know full faithfulness, as we have an equivalence on the heart and may construct objects using shifts and fibers from the heart on the target $\Perf(\X^{\Syn})[1/p]$ via \cite[Lemma 5.4.3]{Hauck}.
 We may then construct an object $\mathcal{E}\in \D^b(\Coh(\X^{\Syn})[1/p])$ with the desired output $F(\mathcal{E})$ by lifting the attaching maps via full faithfulness and noting $F$ is compatible with shifts and fibers.

-Full faithfulness can then be reduced to checking that $\R\Hom$ in both categories agree following the standard reduction to cohomology method of \cite{Hauck} Proposition 5.6.2.
-The functor $F$ is compatible with duals and the internal RHom, so via the tensor-Hom adjunction we reduce to checking cohomology with coefficients agree (using $\R\Hom_{\Perf(\O_K^{\Syn})}(\O,\mathcal{E})\simeq \R\Gamma_{\Syn}(\O_K,\mathcal{E})$ for example to pass to cohomology at the end).
-Compatibility of $F$ with shifts and fibers allows us to further reduce to checking cohomologies with coherent coefficients agree.
+Full faithfulness can then be reduced to checking that $\R\Hom$ in both categories agree following the standard reduction to cohomology method in \cite[Proposition 5.6.2]{Hauck}.
+The functor $F$ is compatible with duals, tensor products, and the internal RHom, so via the tensor-Hom adjunction we reduce to checking cohomology with coefficients agrees (using the isomorphism $\R\Hom_{\Perf(\O_K^{\Syn})}(\O,\mathcal{E})\simeq \R\Gamma_{\Syn}(\O_K,\mathcal{E})$ to pass to cohomology at the end).
+Note that existence and compatibility with duals and the internal RHom is slightly tricky for $\D^b(\Coh(\X^{\Syn})[1/p])$ but can be justified as $\D^b(\Coh(\X^{\Syn})[1/p])$ is equivalent to the rigid symmetric monoidal category $\D^{b}(\Rep_{\Q_p}^\cris(\rG_K))$ via the symmetric monoidal functor $\T_\et$.
+Since $F$ is symmetric monoidal this allows us to deduce $F$ is compatible with duals and RHoms as its source is rigid symmetric monoidal.
+Finally, compatibility of $F$ with shifts and fibers allows us to further reduce to checking cohomologies with coherent coefficients agree.

 Writing out cohomology with coefficients in the heart in each category, since there is a map of complexes we need only check that